-The occupation tax on taconite and iron ore is similar to the corporate franchise tax, with these exceptions: the starting point is the mine value of iron ore or taconite concentrates mined or produced in Minnesota; deductions allowed include only those expenses necessary to convert raw iron ore or taconite concentrates to marketable quality; the unitary principle is not applicable; percentage depletion is allowed; and the alternative minimum tax does not apply.
-Total occupation tax collections in fiscal year 2017 were \$7.5 million.
+The occupation tax on taconite and iron ore is similar to the corporate franchise tax, with these exceptions: the starting point is the mine value of iron ore or taconite concentrates mined or produced in Minnesota; allowable deductions include only those expenses necessary to convert raw iron ore or taconite concentrates to marketable quality; the unitary principle is not applicable; percentage depletion is allowed; and the alternative minimum tax does not apply.
+Total occupation tax collections in fiscal year 2019 were \$20.3 million.
 The tax expenditures for the occupation tax are not shown separately; they are included with the corporate franchise tax provisions.
-Because percentage depletion does not apply to other corporations, the fiscal impact for Item 2.08 applies only to occupation tax filers.
+Because percentage depletion does not apply to other corporations, the fiscal impact for Item 2.12 applies only to occupation tax filers.